nreichen/CSSLabs-Contagion/README.md

-# User Guide for CSS Community Dynamics Lab Notebooks
+# User Guide for CSS Contagion Lab Notebook

 ## Contents
 0. [Getting the Code and Data](#download)